Wingsuit flying: Launch

 A wingsuit pilot enters free fall wearing both a wingsuit and parachute equipment.
-The details of a wingsuit launch depend on whether it is a skydive from an aircraft, or a BASE jump from a fixed object.
+The details of a wingsuit launch depend on whether it is a skydive from an aircraft or a BASE jump from a fixed object.

 Exiting an aircraft in a wingsuit requires skills that differ depending on the location and size of the door.
 These techniques include the orientation relative to the aircraft and the airflow while exiting.
 It is also important that wingsuit pilots spread their legs and arms at the proper time to avoid hitting the tail or becoming unstable.
 The wingsuit immediately starts to fly upon exiting the aircraft in the relative wind generated by the forward speed of the aircraft.

 Exiting from a BASE jumping site, such as a cliff, requires a different technique.
 In these situations, a vertical drop using the forces of gravity generates the airspeed that wingsuits need to generate lift.
 This is also the case when exiting from a helicopter, a paraglider, or a hot air balloon.
 Unlike when exiting an airplane, it takes time to build up airspeed to inflate the wingsuit and provide aerodynamic control.
 So exiting the cliff in a proper orientation is critical.

 Glide

 A wingsuit modifies the body area exposed to wind to increase the desired amount of lift and drag generated by the body.
 With training, wingsuit pilots can achieve sustained glide ratio of 3:1 or more.
 This means that for every meter dropped, three meters are gained moving forward.
-By adjusting body configuration, fliers can alter both their forward speed and fall rate.
+By adjusting the body configuration, fliers can alter both their forward speed and fall rate.
 The pilot manipulates these flight characteristics by changing the shape of the torso, de-arching and rolling the shoulders and moving hips and knees, and by changing the angle of attack in which the wingsuit flies in the relative wind, and by the amount of tension applied to the fabric wings of the suit.
 The absence of a vertical stabilizing surface results in little damping around the yaw axis, so poor flying technique can result in a spin that requires active effort on the part of the skydiver to stop.

 A typical skydiver's terminal velocity in belly to earth orientation ranges from 180 to 225 km/h (110 to 140 mph).
 A wingsuit can reduce these speeds dramatically.
 A vertical instantaneous velocity of 40 km/h (25 mph) has been recorded.
-However the speed at which the body advances forward through the air is still much higher (up to 100 km/h [62 mph]).
+However, the speed at which the body advances horizontally through the air is still much higher (up to 100 km/h [62 mph]).

-The glide ratios of older wingsuits made in the 1990s through the early 2010s were closer to 2:1.It was possible for expert flyers to achieve a 3:1 ratio but this was very difficult.
+The glide ratios of older wingsuits made in the 1990s through the early 2010s were closer to 2:1.
+It was possible for expert flyers to achieve a 3:1 ratio but this was very difficult.
 However, advancements in modern wingsuits allow flyers to achieve a 3:1 ratio much more easily, allowing for higher speeds.